ACX Technical Requirements for Audiobooks: Full 2026 Guide

 The noise floor is a measurement of how quiet your "silence" actually is.
 In practice, all rooms have ambient noise: HVAC hum, electrical interference from computers, traffic, building creaks.
 ACX measures the RMS level of a quiet passage in your audio and compares it against the -60 dBRMS threshold.

 Most home recording environments without acoustic treatment fall between -50 and -55 dBRMS — which will fail ACX review.
+In our experience working with authors through the ACX submission process, noise floor violations are consistently the most common rejection reason.
 Meeting -60 dBRMS typically requires either a properly treated recording space, noise reduction software (iZotope RX is the industry standard), or both.
-This is consistently the number one reason ACX rejects human-narrated audiobooks.

 Peak Level and RMS Loudness: Two Different Measurements

-These are often confused.
+Peak level and RMS loudness are often confused but measure different things.
 Peak level measures the loudest single sample in your audio — the instantaneous ceiling.
 ACX requires no sample exceed -3 dBFS.
 A peak limiter set to -3 dB handles this automatically.

 RMS loudness (sometimes expressed as LUFS — Loudness Units relative to Full Scale) measures the average perceived loudness over time.
 ACX requires your speech audio to average between -23 and -18 dBRMS.
 Too quiet and the listener has to crank their volume; too loud and it clips against ACX's ceiling.
 Most professional narrators target -20 dBRMS as a comfortable midpoint.